ErikBanerik/EvoVikings/README.md

-# This is a game about Vikings to explore evolutionary algorithms
+# A game about Vikings to explore simple AIs

 ## ToDo
 - create Codebase